mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 ## 5. Adding Overwritten Fields in JCB

 [00:05:06](https://www.youtube.com/watch?v=FHQfIhWHYyQ&t=00h05m06s)
-Once you’ve created the custom fields in your Admin View, you need to **add them to the field list** and assign their positions.
+Once you've created the custom fields in your Admin View, you need to **add them to the field list** and assign their positions.

 1. Go to **Admin Views → [Your View] → Fields tab**.
 2. Click **Add Field** and select the newly created ones (e.g., `created_date`, `created_by`).